mtaimoorkhalid/lottery-game/README.md

 ## Installation
 To run this project locally, follow these steps:
 1. Clone the repository: `git clone https://github.com/mtaimoorkhalid/lottery-game.git`
-2. Navigate to the project directory: `cd your-repository`
+2. Navigate to the project directory: `cd lottery-game`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`
 5. Open your web browser and go to `http://localhost:3000` to view the application.